 Smoking heroin has contributed to the opioid epidemic, a public health crisis responsible for numerous overdoses and treatment admissions across the United States.
 In King County, Washington, half of people aged 18 to 29 who sought treatment for heroin problems in 2015 reported smoking the drug.

 People addicted to heroin can experience heroin withdrawal symptoms such as nausea, anxiety and sleep problems.
-To safely overcome these side effects and start recovery from addiction, individuals with a heroin use disorder should consider heroin addiction treatment.
+To safely overcome these side effects and start recovery from addiction, individuals with a heroin use disorder should consider heroin treatment.
 At rehab, trained medical experts can provide the medications, therapy and nutritional advice needed to overcome heroin addiction.